lwojcik/blizzapi/CONTRIBUTING.md

 Internal project code is intended to follow basic principles of functional programming.
 Non-functional constructs, such as `BlizzAPI` class, are occasionally used for user interface.

 Linting is a part of build process.
 Unresolved lint errors fail the build.
-However, in justified situations it's acceptable to [supress lint errors with TSLint comment flags](https://palantir.github.io/tslint/usage/rule-flags/).
+However, in justified situations it's acceptable to [disable selected lint rules with inline comments](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).

 ### Testing

-For automated testing, BlizzAPI uses [Jest](https://jestjs.io/).
+For automated unit testing, BlizzAPI uses [Jest](https://jestjs.io/).
 All code related to testing is contained in `tests` folder which mimicks the structure of `src` directory.
 Names of test files follow the following pattern: `nameOfRelevantSourceFile.test.ts`.

 Testing is done via: